-Why is Glutithione (pronounced 'glue-ta-thigh-own') so important to your health and well-being?
-First you need to understand that Glutithione is the body's essential-health ABC's - Antioxidant, Blood Booster and Cell Detoxifer.
+Why is Glutathione (pronounced 'glue-ta-thigh-own') so important to your health and well-being?
+First you need to understand that Glutathione is the body's essential-health ABC's - Antioxidant, Blood Booster and Cell Detoxifer.

 It is a tripeptide composed of glutamic, cysteine and glycine.
 Glutathione is found in all cells in the body, including the bile, the epithelial lining fluid of the lungs, and - at much smaller concentrations - in the blood.

 Glutathione is the smallest intracellular non-protein thiol (molecule containing an S_H or sulfhydryl group) molecule in the cells.
 This characteristic emphasizes its potent antioxidant action and supports a multifaceted thiol exchange system, which regulates cell activity.